 I read the info about how to cut a medieval t-tunic dress the authentic historical way, but my attempts to follow didn't come out very well!
 I would have had to adjust piece sizes forever until I achieved something like fit.
-But I can't say I trust commercial patterns very much.
-They need to be tested with cheap fabric first and I usually end up not doing it.
-So I compromised by making up my own pattern, using a modern cut around the shoulders, narrow medieval-ish sleeves and using the triangle godets for the skirt.
+But I can't say I trust commercial patterns very much, either... they need to be tested with cheap fabric first and I usually end up not doing it.
+So I compromised by making up my own pattern, using a modern cut around the shoulders, narrow medieval-ish sleeves and then the triangle inserts for the skirt.
 I do love the idea of not wasting any fabric! :-)

 This is about as medieval-looking as I need to be, and I'm sharing my pattern here in case it comes in handy for anyone else.

 What's wrong with this picture?

 At the June Faire there was a lady whom I stopped to admire, who was straight out of the 14th century from her head to her toes to the embroidery frame on which she was stitching.
-Nothing about her wasn't an enchanting glimpse to a byegone time, and then I heard her say to the person she was talking to, "I'll just message you on Facebook."
+Nothing about her wasn't an enchanting glimpse to a byegone time, and then I heard her say to the person she was talking to, "I'll message you on Facebook!"
+And I was shocked!
 She did not look like she could possibly know anything about Facebook!

 Pattern fits a 38" bust.
 The waist is only slightly tapered and the skirt width is determined by the godets you put in.

 My upper arm measurement is 12.5"

-The cutting line for the orange sleeve produces a finished product that is snug on me (intentional).
+The cutting line for the orange sleeve produces a finished product that is intentionally snug on me.

 Skirt godets work like this, here's the original article